Centralizers of Hamiltonian circle actions on rational ruled surfaces: Preliminaries on Hamiltonian actions

-\begin{thm}(Atiyah-Guillemin-Sternberg) Let $(M,\om)$ be a symplectic manifold on which a torus $\mathbb{T}^d$ is acting with moment map $\mu$.
-Then the image of $\mu$ is a convex polytope of $\mathfrak{t}^*$ whose vertices are images of the fixed points of the torus action. \end{thm}
+The Atiyah-Guillemin-Sternberg theorem (see~\cite{Audin}) states that the the moment map image of a torus action $\mathbb{T}^d$ is a convex polytope of $\mathfrak{t}^*$ whose vertices are images of the fixed points of the torus action.